 Paying Tuition and Fees with a Direct Loan

-If you plan to pay for your tuition and fees with a Direct or Graduate PLUS Loan, your loan must be fully approved by the Department of Education before your enrollment date (first day of classes).
+If you plan to pay for your tuition and fees with a Direct or Graduate PLUS Loan, your loan, originated by Westminster, must be fully approved by the Department of Education before your enrollment date (first day of classes).
 Under normal circumstances, the loan process can take a minimum of four (4) weeks after receiving all application materials for your loan to be fully approved.

-Therefore, to insure that you will be able to pay for tuition and fees using a loan, you must submit or complete all loan application materials by the following deadlines:
+Therefore, to insure that you will be able to pay for tuition and fees using a loan, you are encouraged to complete all loan application materials by the following dates:

-**YOU ARE RESPONSIBLE FOR PAYING FOR YOUR TUITION AND FEES WHEN PAYMENT IS DUE REGARDLESS OF THE STATUS OF YOUR LOAN*
+UNLESS YOUR LOAN IS APPROVED, YOU ARE RESPONSIBLE FOR PAYING FOR YOUR TUITION AND FEES WHEN PAYMENT IS DUE.
+Click HERE for Government Loan Tuition Policy and Guidelines.